tigera-solutions/fortinet-enablement/modules/installing-calico.md

 After creating the service, it may take a few minutes for the load balancer to be created.
 Once complete, the load balancer IP address will appear as an `ExternalIP` in `kubectl get services -n tigera-manager tigera-manager-external`.

-8. Finally, we need to create a user account to be able to log into Calico Enterprise and retrieve the access token to be able to log into the Kibana dashboard.
+8. We need to create a user account to be able to log into Calico Enterprise and retrieve the access token to be able to log into the Kibana dashboard.

   ```
   # Creating a Calico Enterprise User called admin and its associated k8s Service Account